Jumner/obsidian/English/Unit 1/Persuasive Essay.md

 - **Cannot convince** alone but can add
 - **Listening** to their points helps heavily
 ## Rhetorical Devices
-The cherry on top that makes it awesome.
+The cherries on top that makes it awesome.
 - Abnormal word order
 - allegory
 - allusion